palmerr23/Teensy8x8AudioBoard/readme.md

 ## CPU Load

-Processing a large number of channels can lead to substantial CPU loads.
+CPU load for the basic TDM transfers is low.

-* 16 output channels driven by a single sine generator, and no inputs processed consumes 12% CPU on a T4.0
+* 16 output channels driven by a single sine generator, and no inputs processed consumes 0.12% CPU on a T4.0

-* Adding 2 channels of peak readings increases it to 35%.
+* Adding 2 channels of peak readings increases it to 0.35%.

-* 8 channels = 66%
+* 8 channels = 0.66%

-* 16 channels = 110%.
-Despite the CPU value the sine output remains stable.
+* 16 channels = 1.1%

 ## Power consumption
 With a Teensy 4.0 and one board and all input and output channels on all four codecs enabled the consumption is around 130 mA.